WRKT/portfolio/assets/README.md

 # Assets Folder
 This folder will contain features used by the website like:
+- Fonts
 - Images
 - Videos
 ...